velvia/presentations/2015-breakthrough-olap-cass-spark/olap-cass-spark.md

 --

-## Distributed
+## Distributed.
+Versioned.
+Columnar.

-Apache Cassandra as the rock-solid storage engine.
+* Apache Cassandra as the rock-solid storage engine.
 Scale out with no SPOF.
-Cross-datacenter replication.
-Proven storage and database technology.

---

-## Versioned

-Incrementally add a column or a few rows as a new version.
-Easily control what versions to query.
-Roll back changes inexpensively.

-Stream out new versions as continuous queries :)

---

-## Columnar

-- Parquet-style storage layout
-- Retrieve select columns and minimize I/O for analytical queries
-- Add a new column without having to copy the whole table
-- Vectorization and lazy/zero serialization for extreme efficiency
+* Separate new rows or columns as versions and query them separately
+  - Roll back changes anytime, inexpensively
+* Efficient columnar layout = space efficient + fast queries

 --